microsoft/hi-ml/docs/source/runner.md

         super().__init__()
         self.max_epochs = 42

-    def get_model(self) -> LightningModule:
+    def create_model(self) -> LightningModule:
         return MyLightningModel()

     def get_data_module(self) -> LightningDataModule:
         return MyDataModule(root_path=self.local_dataset)
 ```
 ### Optimizer and LR scheduler arguments
-To the optimizer and LR scheduler: the Lightning model returned by `get_model` should define its own
+To the optimizer and LR scheduler: the Lightning model returned by `create_model` should define its own
 `configure_optimizers` method, with the same signature as `LightningModule.configure_optimizers`,
 and returns a tuple containing the Optimizer and LRScheduler objects